dewyze/putter/README.md

   # 'methods_whitelist' takes an array of methods and will always proxy and debug those methods
   # regardless of whether or not the class is ignored and regardless of what methods are passed
-  # in when running 'Putter.follow'
+  # in when running 'Putter.follow' or 'Putter.watch'
   config.methods_whitelist = [:to_s]
 end
 ```